-V.H.1 Other Needed Resources: Assistant to help guide students to the resources already available to students, biology counselor, CTE job resume/interview skills.
-More communication and coordination is needed between these entities and the program.
+V.H.1 Other Needed Resources: Assistant to help guide students to the resources already available to students, biology counselor, CTE job resume/interview skills

+Career center to help with job search

 Hiring our MLT students or graduates as peer tutors for our program.
 The information and skills are very specific and is difficult to find a "general" tutor.

 Partnership with the community to find funding to pay clinical sites to train students.
 These sites will be more likely to train if the financial burden is shared.
 Grant writers?